ZoneMinder/zoneminder/docs/installationguide/multiserver.rst

 3. Copy the file /usr/share/zoneminder/db/zm_create.sql from one of the ZoneMinder Servers to the machine targeted as the Database Server.

-4. Install mysql/mariadb server onto the Database Server.
+4. Install mariadb server onto the Database Server.

 5. It is advised to run "mysql_secure_installation" to help secure the server.